-Suk, Y., Steiner, P., Kim, J.S., and Kang, H. (2021) Regression Discontinuity Designs with an Ordinal Running Variable: Evaluating the Effects of Extended Time Accommodations for English Language Learners.
+Suk, Y., Steiner, P., Kim, J.S., Kang, H. (2021) Regression Discontinuity Designs with an Ordinal Running Variable: Evaluating the Effects of Extended Time Accommodations for English Language Learners.
 PsyArXiv.

 Suk, Y. and Kang, H. (2021+) Robust Machine Learning for Treatment Effects in Multilevel Observational Studies Under Cluster-level Unmeasured Confounding.
 Psychometrika.

 Wang, S., Kang, H. (2021+) Weak-Instrument Robust Tests in Two-Sample Summary-Data Mendelian Randomization.
 Biometrics.